johnarras/gen-rpg/README.md

 The code is MIT licensed and there is a tiny amount of cc0 licensed art.

+You will need to download and install blender or the 3d models won't work.

 Overview of projects:

 AppConfig/App.Config -- Connection strings.